-- When the mother has a poor attitude towards infants, parenting, etc and acts in an unreliable, aloof and rejecting way.
-This lack of dependability is likely to frustrate, anger and enrage the infant leading the infant to be more demanding and unpredictable. - Infants that are insecurely attached are when parents tend to be neglectful, inconsistent, or insensitive to the infant's moods or behaviors. - Physical and psychological neglect by caregivers leads to fear, anxiety, and mistrust of the environment.
+When the mother has a poor attitude towards infants, parenting, etc and acts in an unreliable, aloof and rejecting way.
+This lack of dependability is likely to frustrate, anger and enrage the infant leading the infant to be more demanding and unpredictable.